Guggenheim Capital LLC Grows Position in Turning Point Therapeutics, Inc. (NASDAQ:TPTX)

-Guggenheim Capital LLC lifted its holdings in shares of Turning Point Therapeutics, Inc. (NASDAQ:TPTX – Get Rating) by 16.2% in the third quarter, HoldingsChannel.com reports.
-The firm owned 10,788 shares of the company’s stock after acquiring an additional 1,505 shares during the quarter.
-Guggenheim Capital LLC’s holdings in Turning Point Therapeutics were worth $717,000 at the end of the most recent quarter.
+Guggenheim Capital LLC lifted its holdings in shares of Turning Point Therapeutics, Inc. (NASDAQ:TPTX – Get Rating) by 16.2% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 10,788 shares of the company’s stock after buying an additional 1,505 shares during the quarter.
+Guggenheim Capital LLC’s holdings in Turning Point Therapeutics were worth $717,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also added to or reduced their stakes in TPTX.
-Stifel Financial Corp purchased a new position in shares of Turning Point Therapeutics during the 2nd quarter worth $773,000.
-Renaissance Technologies LLC grew its holdings in shares of Turning Point Therapeutics by 20.6% during the 2nd quarter.
-Renaissance Technologies LLC now owns 142,700 shares of the company’s stock worth $11,133,000 after purchasing an additional 24,400 shares during the period.
-Macquarie Group Ltd. grew its holdings in shares of Turning Point Therapeutics by 31.4% during the 2nd quarter.
-Macquarie Group Ltd. now owns 22,424 shares of the company’s stock worth $1,749,000 after purchasing an additional 5,356 shares during the period.
-Nuveen Asset Management LLC grew its holdings in shares of Turning Point Therapeutics by 75.6% during the 2nd quarter.
-Nuveen Asset Management LLC now owns 353,704 shares of the company’s stock worth $27,596,000 after purchasing an additional 152,253 shares during the period.
-Finally, State Street Corp boosted its holdings in Turning Point Therapeutics by 26.6% during the 2nd quarter.
-State Street Corp now owns 1,455,833 shares of the company’s stock valued at $113,584,000 after acquiring an additional 306,270 shares during the period.
-Institutional investors and hedge funds own 90.00% of the company’s stock.
+Several other hedge funds have also made changes to their positions in TPTX.
+FORA Capital LLC raised its stake in shares of Turning Point Therapeutics by 33.2% during the 2nd quarter.
+FORA Capital LLC now owns 907 shares of the company’s stock worth $71,000 after buying an additional 226 shares during the period.
+HighMark Wealth Management LLC raised its stake in shares of Turning Point Therapeutics by 41.4% during the 3rd quarter.
+HighMark Wealth Management LLC now owns 1,114 shares of the company’s stock worth $74,000 after buying an additional 326 shares during the period.
+Nisa Investment Advisors LLC raised its stake in shares of Turning Point Therapeutics by 14.6% during the 3rd quarter.
+Nisa Investment Advisors LLC now owns 2,350 shares of the company’s stock worth $156,000 after buying an additional 300 shares during the period.
+Franklin Resources Inc. acquired a new position in shares of Turning Point Therapeutics during the 3rd quarter worth approximately $219,000.
+Finally, Boothbay Fund Management LLC acquired a new position in shares of Turning Point Therapeutics during the 2nd quarter worth approximately $310,000.
+90.00% of the stock is owned by institutional investors and hedge funds.

-A number of brokerages recently commented on TPTX.
-SVB Leerink restated an “outperform” rating on shares of Turning Point Therapeutics in a report on Tuesday, February 8th.
-Oppenheimer reduced their price target on Turning Point Therapeutics from $115.00 to $105.00 and set an “outperform” rating on the stock in a research report on Friday, January 21st.
-Wells Fargo & Company reduced their price target on Turning Point Therapeutics from $120.00 to $85.00 and set an “overweight” rating on the stock in a research report on Thursday, February 10th.
-Guggenheim reduced their price target on Turning Point Therapeutics from $118.00 to $107.00 in a research report on Monday, January 3rd.
-Finally, Cowen initiated coverage on Turning Point Therapeutics in a research report on Monday, December 6th.
-They issued an “outperform” rating on the stock.
-Three research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of $109.75.
+TPTX has been the subject of several recent research reports.
+Oppenheimer reduced their price objective on Turning Point Therapeutics from $115.00 to $105.00 and set an “outperform” rating for the company in a research note on Friday, January 21st.
+SVB Leerink reissued an “outperform” rating on shares of Turning Point Therapeutics in a research note on Tuesday, February 8th.
+Cowen initiated coverage on Turning Point Therapeutics in a report on Monday, December 6th.
+They issued an “outperform” rating for the company.
+Guggenheim dropped their target price on Turning Point Therapeutics from $118.00 to $107.00 in a report on Monday, January 3rd.
+Finally, Wells Fargo & Company dropped their target price on Turning Point Therapeutics from $120.00 to $85.00 and set an “overweight” rating for the company in a report on Thursday, February 10th.
+Three analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Buy” and an average price target of $109.75.

-Turning Point Therapeutics (NASDAQ:TPTX – Get Rating) last issued its earnings results on Sunday, February 27th.
-The company reported ($1.58) earnings per share for the quarter, missing the consensus estimate of ($1.39) by ($0.19).
-On average, sell-side analysts forecast that Turning Point Therapeutics, Inc. will post -4.62 earnings per share for the current year.

-In other news, CEO Athena Countouriotis sold 2,971 shares of the firm’s stock in a transaction dated Wednesday, February 9th.
-The stock was sold at an average price of $36.30, for a total transaction of $107,847.30.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-7.30% of the stock is currently owned by company insiders.
+In other Turning Point Therapeutics news, CEO Athena Countouriotis sold 2,971 shares of the stock in a transaction dated Wednesday, February 9th.
+The stock was sold at an average price of $36.30, for a total value of $107,847.30.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Company insiders own 7.30% of the company’s stock.

 Turning Point Therapeutics, Inc is a clinical-stage oncology biopharmaceutical company, which engages in designing and developing next-generation therapies that target genetic drivers of cancer to improve the lives of patients.
 Its product pipeline include Repotrectinib, TPX-0022, TPX-0046, and TPS-O131, a next-gen ALK inhibitor.